nunit/nunit/docs/articles/nunit/writing-tests/attributes/property.md

 The PropertyAttribute is not currently used for any purpose by NUnit itself, other than to display them in the XML output file and in the Test Properties dialog of the gui.
 You may also use properties with the `--where` option on the command-line in order to select tests to run.
-See [[Test Selection Language]].
+See [Test Selection Language](xref:TestSelectionLanguage).
 Note that his filtering will only work for properties where the values have type string.

 User tests may access properties through the [TestContext](xref:TestContext)]] or by reflection.